contains the active ingredients sulfamethoxazole and trimethoprim

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.

-Tell your doctor if you feel the tablets or mixture are not helping your condition.
+Tell your doctor if you feel the tablets or oral suspension is not helping your condition.

 Drink plenty of fluids while you are taking BACTRIM.